-Tweed from Weir Hill, Melrose Wildlife that you might expect to encounter on your travels As well as being blessed with superb views whilst on these walks you should also have the opportunity to observe many of our native animals and wild flowers in their natural habitats.
+Tweed from Weir Hill, Melrose

+expect to encounter on your travels

+As well as being blessed with superb views whilst on these walks you should also have the opportunity to observe many of our native animals and wild flowers in their natural habitats.
 The following will give you some idea of what you might expect to see on your travels in the different habitats.
 At different times of year you will find a wide variety of wild flowers.
 These are far too numerous to list and it is worthwhile taking a small field guide with you to help identify some of the different species.
-Rivers and Lochs

-Ramsons at Pease Dear
+Ramsons at Pease Dean